randombullet321/mikrotik/README.md

 2. The most important things I would focus on here is your Wireless configs on the top left.
 You can set 2.4GHz and 5GHz to the same name to help with AP roaming.

-3. Make sure you've set the right contry for WiFi so you're not in violation of any EMI laws.
+3. Make sure you've set the right country for WiFi so you're not in violation of any EMI laws.

 4. Your WAN port on the top right.